What can Julian help with?

 MPs are unable to intervene in private disputes with neighbours or employers, nor help to settle family arguments.
 They also cannot interfere with decisions made in court or offer legal advice.

-Because of his role as a Government Minister, Julian does not speak in or stage debates, he does not table questions, sign Early Day Motions or present Private Member’s Bills or petitions.
-Julian will continue to represent all his constituents by raising their concerns with the relevant agency or government department.
+Julian will represent all his constituents by raising their concerns with the relevant agency or government department.
 Members of Parliament are elected to the House of Commons to represent the interests and concerns of all the people who live in their constituency, whether they voted for them at the General Election or not.